 It’s so easy to say, “I’ll be happy when this is over, or when this is done.”
 We can have joy now, in this moment.
 I hear the loving invitation of my Lord inviting me to leave stress and worry behind, to come away with him, and appreciate the song that beauty sings here in the secret place he created for the two of us, here where he made it accessible.
 Here –in my heart.

 I was looking for something to watch on TV.
 I needed a break from the world’s problems, and I just wanted an hour or two of uplifting entertainment, something to make me smile and feel good inside.
 Years ago, a counsellor told me, “You are entirely too sane.
-A little fiction-inspired denial might help to lighten things up a bit.”
+A little denial might help lighten things up.”

-I have access to multiple streaming services, but I couldn’t find anything that would “lighten things up a bit.”
+I have access to multiple streaming services, but I couldn’t find anything that would “lighten things up.”
 I love a good film, but these didn’t hold out the beauty I was looking for.
 Instead, I ended up entertaining myself by listing themes from trailers and the blurbs on trending movies.

 Have you paid attention to the themes of films lately?
 When I was depressed, I used to watch a lot of TV.
 My standards were not high.
 When things were really bad, I could lose hours to the weather channel.
 Whether TV-watching was a cause or effect of the depression, I don’t know, but I haven’t paid nearly as much attention to television or popular films since being set free from the pit.